Chronic Obstructive Pulmonary Disease (COPD) is a group of progressive lung diseases that can significantly impact an individual’s quality of life.

 Air Quality

-Prolonged exposure to poor air quality can cause inflammation in the lungs, making breathing even more challenging for individuals with COPD.
+Prolonged exposure to polluted air can cause inflammation in the lungs, making it even more difficult for individuals with COPD to breathe.
+It’s important for those with COPD to seek environments with cleaner air, lower pollution levels, and minimal allergens.

 Altitude

-Ideally, living at or near sea level would be most beneficial for those with compromised lung function.
+Living at or near sea level, where oxygen levels are higher, is generally better for those with compromised lung function.

 Pollen